tymyrddin/scripts-webapp/README.md

 # Reomais

-Another non-boring way to get some more practice with Python.
-Website/Web Application hacking scripts.
+Another non-boring way to practice some more with Python: Website/Web Application hacking scripts.

 ## Requirements